wernerschuler/Deploying-Active-Directory/README.md

 **12. Create an Organisational Unit named _ADMINS**
  - In ADUC
  - In your domain --> Right click --> New --> Organizational Unit --> _ADMINS
- - Once both OU has been created should look like the image below
+ - Once both OU have been created should look like the image below

 <img src="https://i.imgur.com/bhCEGLP.png" height="70%" width="70%" alt="Active directory users and computers"/>